steveyko/steveyko.github.io/_pages/about.md

 * Yash Upadhyay: Graduated in 2016.
 First employment at Microsoft.
 Co-advised with Karthik Dantu.
 * Pratik Lade: Graduated in 2016.
 First employment at FactSet.
 Co-advised with Karthik Dantu.
-* Varun Anand Graduated in 2014.
+* Varun Anand: Graduated in 2014.
 First employment at Akamai.
 Co-advised with Karthik Dantu and Dimitrios Koutsonikolas.

 **Visitors**